 - Koji: Rice with propagated Koji mold (in case of Sake).
 So rice + koji mold.
 Also known as rice koji.

 Koji can be called rice Koji, soy Koji, barley Koji, etc., depending on what Koji mold has propagated on.

 Please note that SAKE USES RICE KOJI.
 NO SOY OR BARLEY.

 Why stressing this point?
 Because some (wrongly) say Sake is not gluten-free as it uses the same Koji as miso.
 That’s not true.
 Sake uses rice Koji, whereas Miso used barley or soy Koji.

 Even Wikipedia doesn’t explain enough.
 We think that’s where the misconception comes from.

 Yeasts convert sugar to alcohol, just like wine and beer.
 Most Sake breweries buy cultured yeasts from Brewing Society of Japan who has a variety of yeast types.

-Yeast type greatly affect Sake flavor and aroma.
+Yeast type greatly affect Sake taste and aroma.
 It can make Sake a savory Junmai-type, a fragrant Ginjo-type and others.
 Discover more about Sake Yeast Types here.